vbotka/ansible-freebsd-postinstall/docs/source/qsg.rst

    2 directories, 9 files

 Run all enabled tasks in the playbook again.
-Disable installation to speedup the execution
+Optionally, disable installation to speedup the execution

 .. code-block:: bash
    :emphasize-lines: 1